Eltz Castle: Preservation

 The Rübenach and Rodendorf family wings in the castle are open to the public, while the Kempenich branch continue to use their third of the castle.
 Public visits are seasonal: from April to November.
 Exhibits include the treasury, which contains gold, silver and porcelain artifacts, and the armory which hosts historic weapons and suits of armor.

-In popular culture
+Popular culture

 From 1965 to 1992, an engraving of Eltz Castle was used on the German 500 Deutsche Mark note.

-The castle was used as the exterior for the fictional American military lunatic asylum in the 1979 William Peter Blatty movie, The Ninth Configuration, starring Stacy Keach.
+The castle was used as the exterior for the fictional United States military lunatic asylum in the 1979 William Peter Blatty movie The Ninth Configuration starring Stacy Keach.

 The opening sequences of Le Feu de Wotan, a Belgian bande dessinée (comic book) in the Yoko Tsuno series, take place in Eltz Castle.
 Eltz castle also inspired the castle featured chiefly on the Himmelsdorf map and its winter derivative of the MMO World of Tanks.
-The model of the castle is also reused on the maps Westfield and Erlenberg.

-Eltz Castle decorates the homepage of the German Whitepages as a symbol of German culture next to BMW, Nivea Cream, a Thurn and Taxis postcoach or the facade of Deutsches Museum.

-The Eltz Castle (ingame name Elzbach Palace) is the Defensive Imperial Age Landmark of the Holy Roman Empire Civilization in Age of Empires IV.